 William McKenna was elected for Ward 2.
 He worked locally in the skiing business for over 20 years and was a part-time ranger on the Rothiemurchus Estate.
 He is currently involved with Aviemore Community Company and CRAGG (Cairngorms Rothiemurchus and Glenmore Group) as a member of the community association.
 Directly elected to represent Ward 2.

-Gordon Riddler is a resident of Ballater, a graduate in Geology and Business Administration and a Chartered Engineer.
+Gordon Riddler is a resident of Ballater, a graduate in Geology, Business Administration and a Chartered Engineer.
 His international career spans both the private and public sectors.
-He has served on boards of public listed companies and in senior management posts at the Natural Environment Research Council, engaging in technology research and development and geodiversity projects.
-He has been active fundraising in the voluntary sector for many years through membership of local organisations.
+He held senior management posts at the Natural Environment Research Council, participating in technology research and development and geodiversity projects.
+As Director of the Mineral Industry Research Organisation and Visiting Professor at the University of Leeds he engaged in collaborative industry projects concerning environmental compliance, practice and information systems.
+He has been active fundraising in the voluntary sector for many years.
 Gordon is Deputy Convener of the CNPA Planning Committee.
 Ministerial appointment.

 Gregor Rimell has been Highland Councillor for Badenoch and Strathspey since 2003.
 He lives in Newtonmore.
 His particular interest is in how the separate communities of the National Park retain their identities, but come together to develop the Park as an internationally recognised destination.
 Nominated by Highland Council and approved by the Minister.

-Judith Webb has an environmental management and forestry background and has worked as a farm conservation adviser, and currently lectures part-time at UHI’s Scottish School of Forestry.
-She has worked across the UK, including for the Confederation of Forest Industries (ConFor) and was a partner in a farm based family business providing environmental consultancy and woodland management services.
-Judith brings a wide range of board experience from previous roles in public, private and third sector bodies, including as a Forestry Commissioner and as Deputy Chair of the Joint Nature Conservation Committee.
-She has chaired a number of advisory groups including Woodland Biodiversity, Wood-Pasture and Parkland, deer management best practice and the National Tree Safety Group.
-Judith led some of the first international Conservation Volunteer projects in Iceland’s Skaftafell National Park and in 2011 was awarded an MBE for her services to conservation.
+Judith Webb has an ecology, environmental management and forestry background including working as a farm conservation adviser and now lectures part-time at UHI’s Scottish School of Forestry.
+Judith has worked across the UK, and brings a wide range of board experience from previous roles, including as a Forestry Commissioner and as Deputy Chair of the Joint Nature Conservation Committee.
+She has chaired a number of advisory groups including Woodland Biodiversity, Wood-Pasture and Parkland, deer management best practice and DMQ, also the National Tree Safety Group.
+In 2011 Judith was awarded an MBE for her services to conservation.
 Ministerial appointment.

 Brian Wood is Deputy Convener of the Cairngorms National Park Authority board.
 He retired following a 38-year career in secondary education.
 Brian initially taught physics at George Heriot’s School, Edinburgh and Mackie Academy, Stonehaven.
 He was then appointed Rector of Mearns Academy, Laurencekirk and for 16 years was Rector of Hazlehead Academy, Aberdeen.
 For the past 30 years, Brian has been a Justice of the Peace and honorary Sheriff for Grampian, Highland and Islands regularly presiding in the JP courts in Stonehaven and Aberdeen.
 Brian is heavily involved in two major restoration projects in Braemar, namely Braemar Castle and the A listed St Margaret’s Church building.
 Brian brings expert knowledge in education and business management.
 Ministerial appointment.